BaKa420/BaKa420/README.md

 # 💫 About Me:
-🔭 I'm currently full time student at University of Illinois at Chicago, completing my bachelors in computer science and engineering.<br>👯 I'm looking to collaborate on web development, mobile app and Java GUI project<br>🌱 I’m currently learning about database.<br>💬 Ask me any questions you may have concerning technology.
+🔭 I'm currently full time student at University of Illinois at Chicago, completing my bachelors in computer science and engineering.<br>👯 I'm looking to collaborate on web development, mobile app and Java GUI project.<br>🌱 I’m currently learning about database.<br>💬 Ask me any questions you may have concerning technology.
 I will answer them as best I can..<br>⚡ Fun fact: The word "nerd" was first coined by Dr. Seuss in his book "If I Ran the Zoo."

 ## 🌐 Socials: